Mowje/hpka/README.md

 * The user's computer
 	* Uses a properly implemented HPKA client
 	* Is not infected by malware
 * The service uses [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) or a [Tor hidden service](https://www.torproject.org/docs/hidden-services).
-Equivalently, we must not be able to eavesdrop on a connection between the server and the client
+Equivalently, we must not be able to eavesdrop on a connection between the server and the client, in addition to check the integrity of the requests and responses
-* The server must check that timestamps of requests are "incremental", and that the same timestamp can't be used more than
+* The server must check that timestamps of requests are "incremental"
 * We assume that the security level provided [DSA](http://en.wikipedia.org/wiki/Digital_Signature_Algorithm), [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem) and [ECDSA](https://en.wikipedia.org/wiki/ECDSA) signature schemes is valid.
 Also we assume that the [most common curves](http://www.secg.org/collateral/sec2_final.pdf) are safe in case we choose to use ECDSA.
 Same thing for Ed25519.

 ## Protocols